anharrington/handsonpython/rstP/dynamic.rst

    one copied from the earlier local web page version, additionWeb.py.

--  At the end is the new, but standard, cgi wrapper code for ``main()``.
+-  At the end is the new, boilerplate cgi wrapper code for ``main()``.
 This is code that you can always just copy.
 I chose to put the initial ``print`` function here, that tells the server html is being produced.
 That mean the ``main`` method only needs to